Rajinikanth Fans Want Darbar To Be Dubbed And Released In Kannada

 In case, you did not know, Rajinikanth made quite an impact in Kannada cinema in his initial years and proved his mettle as a performer.
 Some of his popular Sandalwood movies include Baalu Jenu, Priya and Galate Samsara.
 His last Sandalwood flick Garjane hit screens in 1981.

 Coming back to Darbar, it is a masala entertainer and features Rajinikanth in the role of a cop.
 It stars 'Super' actress Nayanthara as the leading lady and this is one of its biggest highlights.
-Darbar is slated to arrive in theatres this January.
+Darbar is slated to arrive in theatres coming January.

 (Social media posts have not been edited)